Importing cars and car parts

 Sometimes you may be liable for (personal injury) damages if you import vehicles or their parts.
 This comes into play when importing from countries outside the European Economic Area (EEA).
 The cause of the damage must be a defect in these products.

 Legally, you are considered the manufacturer.
 So, you need to make sure that the imported vehicles or vehicle parts are fully compliant with all requirements and regulations.
 Does an EEA manufacturer make these products under its own brand name (private label) or unbranded (white label)?
-Even then you are liable as an importer.
+Then you are also liable as an importer.

 Recall